chinturai/menotra_bot/README.md

 # Gemini Assistant

-Welcome to **Gemini Assistant**, an AI-powered chatbot developed by **Evan Lemuel**!
+Welcome to **Gemini Assistant**, an AI-powered chatbot developed by me!
 This intelligent assistant leverages Google's Gemini AI to provide insightful responses, assist with queries, and enhance user experience with dynamic conversational capabilities.

 ##  Features